dojo/docs/dojox/editor/plugins/SafePaste.rst

 Have you ever worried about users pasting in script tags or the like into editor content without any sanitation?
 Have you ever wanted to strip specific tag names from a paste?
 Is so, then this plugin is intended for you.

-This plugin extends the 'PasteFromWord' plugin that intercepts and halts native paste events and requires the user to paste the content in a processing dialog before injecting it into the Editor body.
-The dialog is required because browser security does not allow JavaScript to access paste contents directly, it has to be browser-native processed.
+This plugin extends the 'PasteFromWord' plugin.
+This one adds paste interception and halts native paste events.
+A dialog is presented where the user must paste the content.
+The content is processed and then injected into the main editor body.
+The dialog is required because browser security does not allow JavaScript to access clipboard contents directly, it has to be browser-native inserted into the dialog first.
 The dialog scripts out script tags, any user-requested tags, and removes all the app-specific stuff, such as classes, styles, and such from Microsoft Word.

 ========
 Features